 Flush settings, sometimes called ‘gypsy settings’ have the stone actually buried into the surface of the metal and are often used on wedding bands in order to create a smooth ring with the stones protected.

-I can work in any of the precious and semi-precious metal, and you should consider them all for their different qualities and costs.
-I’ve had clients come to me for a platinum wedding band and walk away with a silver one and £900 extra to spend on the honeymoon.
-As it’s such a huge subject, I’ve devoted another page to it so please go to my Metals and Carats page for more information.
+I can work in any of the precious and semi-precious metals, and you should consider them all for their different qualities and costs.
+I’ve had clients come to me for a platinum wedding band and walk away with a silver one (and £900 extra to spend on the honeymoon.)
+As it’s such a huge subject, I’ve devoted another page to it so please go to my Precious Metals page for more information.

 Please read my Diamonds page for an introduction to these marvellous stones.
 If you prefer to use coloured stones or to mix the two then the options are virtually endless.